 Many people, including teachers and professional educators, have a poor understanding of what experiential learning is.

-This article aims to explain what is experiential learning in a quick, simple and non-technical manner.
+This article will help you understand what is experiential education in a quick, simple and non-technical manner.

 Experiential-based learning is the process of learning through experience, and is more specifically defined as ‘learning through reflection on doing.’